Rkcr7/DevShare/README.md

   - Linux: Ensure xclip is installed (`sudo apt-get install xclip`)
   - macOS: No additional setup needed
 - **UI Issues**: Make sure customtkinter is installed correctly (`pip install customtkinter==5.2.0`)
+- **Connection Problems**:
-- **Connection Problems**: Verify your internet connection and that the service is available
+  - Verify your internet connection and that the service is available
+  - If using the default server, check https://devshare-production.up.railway.app is accessible
+  - If using your own server, ensure it's properly deployed and running
+- **Server Issues**: If you're experiencing persistent connection problems, consider deploying your own server using the [DevShare Server Repository](https://github.com/Rkcr7/DevShare-server)

 ## 📝 License